 Street sweeping keeps our community clean and safe by removing dirt, garbage, petroleum products, vegetation and other materials that regularly collect on our streets and paths.
 Storm drainage systems are designed to drain excess rain and ground water from streets, parking lots, footpaths, sidewalks, and roofs.
 Keeping our storm drains clear helps reduce pollution and flooding.

-The city will collect yard debris that follows the guidelines below and operates curbside leaf pickup throughout the year on an as-needed basis.
+The city will collect yard debris that follows the guidelines below and operates curbside leaf pickup from October 1 to May 1.

 Simpsonville Residential Waste